 Civil War (1861-1865): The war in the U.S. between the North and the South after conflicts over slavery and state’s rights.
 In 1861 seven slave states in the South seceded from the Union to form the Confederate States of America.
 The Union was victorious, slavery was abolished, and the Confederacy was dissolved.

-compound engine: A type of steam engine where steam is expanded in two or more stages.
+compound engine: A type of steam engine where steam is expanded in two or more stages, such as triple and quadruple expansion engines.
 A typical arrangement for a compound engine is that the steam is first expanded in a high-pressure (HP) cylinder, then having given up heat and losing pressure, it exhausts directly into one or more larger-volume low-pressure (LP) cylinders.
 Multiple-expansion engines employ additional cylinders, of progressively lower pressure, to extract further energy from the steam.

 Emergency Quota Act (1921): The objective of this act was to temporarily limit the numbers of immigrants to the United States by imposing quotas based on country of birth.
 Annual allowable quotas for each country of origin were calculated at 3 percent of the total number of foreign-born persons from that country recorded in the 1910 United States Census.

 emigrant: A person who leaves their own country in order to settle permanently in another.